God — The Way

 “And God remembered Rachel…” — Genesis 30:22

-“The Lord saw that Leah was hated, he opened her womb…” — Genesis 29:31
+“When the Lord saw that Leah was hated, he opened her womb…” — Genesis 29:31

 “If thou wilt… give unto thine handmaid a man child…” — 1 Samuel 1:11